markbala/pico-gate-controller/README.md

 # Raspberry Pi Pico W - Gate Controller via Relay Switch

-A lightweight web server that runs on a **Raspberry Pi Pico W** to toggle a relay switch
+A lightweight web server that runs on a **Raspberry Pi Pico W** to toggle a relay switch.

-For my purposes, the relay switch is soldered to a 433Mhz gate controller to close the switch and simulate a physical button press.
+Easily integrated into Home Assistant to work with sensors, automations and scripts For my purposes, the relay switch is soldered to a 433Mhz gate controller to close the switch and simulate a physical button press.

 ---

 ## Features